sccnlab/E-DFE/README.md

 1. `git clone https://github.com/sccnlab/E-DFE/ ./ExtractFace`.
 2. `nest module install ./ExtractFace/ face`.
 3. Verify the installation `nest module list --filter face`.
-4. Install all the missed module
+4. Install all the missed modules

 #### Data
 We use the facial expression data from FEAFA paper (https://www.iiplab.net/feafa/).
 Please download it from there if you want to use the same data.